We provide a range of opportunities to support professional dancers, choreographers and teachers.

 South East Dance Commissions provide a small number of one-off cash bursaries for the creation and distribution of live or screen based work.
 These include Artists Leverage to support early career artists and Creative Investmentwhich encourages a return on a one off investment made by South East Dance.
 From time to time we also offer larger commissions to artists with whom we intend to develop a longer term relationship and whose work clearly contributes to our strategic aims.

-The Made in Kent commissions support the creation of four new dance works through cash investments of £1000 and 2-4 week residencies at South East Dance Studios.
-In 2012, Made in Kent commissions have been awarded to Yael Flexer and Nic Sandiland, Theo Clinkard, James Wilton and Ben Wright.
+Made in Kent commissions support the creation of four new dance works through cash investments of £1000 and 2-4 week residencies at South East Dance Studios.
+In 2012, Made in Kent commissions were awarded to Yael Flexer and Nic Sandiland, Theo Clinkard, James Wilton and Ben Wright.

 DanSCe Dialogues 2 is a two-year project, running until 2014, which will establish a cross-border partnership across eight centres to promote and support the work and growth of contemporary dance artists and companies.
 The partners are: L'ODIA Normandie (Rouen and Caen, Normandy); The Point (Eastleigh); South East Dance (Brighton and Hextable); Take Art (Somerset); Spectacle Vivant en Bretagne (Rennes, Bretagne), Le Triangle (Rennes, Bretagne); Le Centre Choregraphique National De Caen (Basse-Normandie); and Le Centre Choregraphique National Du Havre (Haute-Normandie).
 At the heart of DanSCe Dialogues 2 is the aim to stimulate artistic innovation and co-operation within the art form of contemporary dance, specifically between the UK and France.
+DanSCe Dialogues 2 is a cross-border co-operation Interreg IV A France (Channel) – England co financed by ERDF.
 Visit the DanSCe Dialogues 2 website for further details about the project and opportunities for artists: www.danscedialogues.eu

 This scheme is designed for artists with two to three years of professional experience who are building relationships with organisations and venues to create and present their work.
 The deadline for applications for 2012-13 has now passed.
 Check back soon for details about the selected artists.